ChengdeHan/ChengdeHan.github.io/_posts/2020-10-06-(SIG19)MeshCNN_ChengdeHan.md

 ---
 layout: mypost
-title: MeshCNN A Network with an Edge
+title: (SIG19)MeshCNN A Network with an Edge
 categories: [PaperNote]
 ---